appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1 and L2*
-1. Burp Suite scan shall not identify the following vulnerabilities:
+1. Burp Suite scan shall not identify the following vulnerability:
    - 6291712 Directory Listing